shahab-valaei/SIMAD/README.md

 ## Citation and academic literature
 To cite this tool and for a complete description of the UrbanAccess methodology see the paper below:

-<a href=”https://authors.elsevier.com/c/1glYR3OQ~fdUa1”>Valaei Sharif, S., Habibi Moshfegh, P., & Kashani, H. (2023).
+<a href=”https://authors.elsevier.com/c/1glYR3OQ~fdUa1” target="_blank" title="Visit Example website">Valaei Sharif, S., Habibi Moshfegh, P., & Kashani, H. (2023).
 Simulation Modeling of Operation and Coordination of Agencies Involved in Post-disaster Response and Recovery.
 Reliability Engineering & System Safety, 109219.</a>

 ## Disclaimer